 \subsubsection{Thought Process Diagrams Analysis}

-We standardized thought process diagrams drawn by participants by coding each illustrated step.
+We standardized the thought process diagrams drawn by participants by coding each illustrated step.
 Modifications, such as envisioning AI assistance or adding new steps, were identified.
-These changes were further analyzed by examining their diagrams with the think-aloud data.
+These changes were further analyzed by examining the diagrams alongside the think-aloud data.
 We summarized the benefits participants identified where AI could assist in proposing a UX research plan.